How we use your medical records/General Data Protection

 How can I access my records?

 This is known as a subject access request.
-To do so, you will need to make your request in writing (or by email) to Kingsway Surgery (address your letter to the Practice Manager).
+To do so, you will need to make your request in writing or by emailing Sar.Kingsway@wales.nhs.uk.
 Alternatively, you can complete the dedicated SAR form available by clicking here SARs form

 We will need your name, address, DOB, and an up-to-date contact telephone number.